 The Bureau of Refugees, Freedmen, and Abandoned Lands, commonly referred to as the Freedmen’s Bureau, was created by Congress on March 3, 1865.
 Fashioned to provide temporary, one-year assistance to former slaves and destitute whites in the war-ravaged South, in July of the following year Congress prolonged its life over President Johnson’s veto.

 During the Civil War, northern abolitionists immediately recognized the dire condition of formerly enslaved people who had fled to Union lines.
 Consequently, aid societies sprang up throughout the country to assist them.
-Under extreme pressure from such groups, President Lincoln as early as 1861 gave military commanders the authority to administer aid for their immediate needs.
+Under extreme pressure from such groups, as early as 1861 President Abraham Lincoln gave military commanders the authority to administer aid for their immediate needs.

 This early action led to the quick realization by President Lincoln of the need for a larger and more efficient federal bureau to oversee the distribution of aid.
 Established within the Department of War with Major General Oliver Howard as Commissioner, the Freedmen’s Bureau provided food and medical care for the freedmen, established hospitals, and offered legal services.
 Land management, however, was the central concern of the Bureau, and upon its creation it immediately began intense negotiations with other federal agencies in the hope of settling the freedmen on ex-Confederate lands.